atom-box/notes/SQL-notes-codecademy-Week-5.md

 6/8/2018:
 Need to make JackKirby run at the right time.
 Is this done by error handling alone?
 That would be amazing.
 Try it!
 Then go re-read the lessons of Codecademy.
 TRY STICKING IN NEXT.
 APP.USE(NEXT) THEN APP.USE(NEXT) ala p.61 of Hahn.
+Off-site the main route.
+Refactor SERVER.JS.
+6/10/2018
+For now
+Pass in utils as methods on a tools-object.
+SERVER.JS runs utils exported from WORK/TOOLS.JS